ess-dmsc/pool-party/README.md

 docker-compose down -v
 ```

+You might want to use a tool like [lazydocker](https://github.com/jesseduffield/lazydocker/) to see what is going on in the producer and consumer logs while it is running.

 ## What it does

 The producer publishes 100 jobs to a `job_queue` topic.
 Each job consists of a JSON message with an `id` field and a random `job_length` of between 1 and 9 seconds.